-The city of Sausalito, California, is a charming bayside community situated 10 miles from San Francisco on the north side of the Golden Gate Bridge.
+Sausalito, California, is a charming bayside community situated 10 miles from San Francisco on the north side of the Golden Gate Bridge.
 Sausalito’s luxury hotel, The Inn Above Tide, makes the perfect basecamp for exploring the Bay Area.
 Every room faces the waterfront offering guests stunning views of San Francisco.
-Come visit Sausalito and spend the day near the hotel perusing the local shops and stop in at Copita, a popular local eatery, for a cocktail or dinner.
+Visit Sausalito and spend the day near the hotel perusing the local shops and stop in at Copita, a popular local eatery, for a cocktail or dinner.
 Book a few reservations before leaving home and venture north to the Napa Valley to taste exquisite wines at Rombauer Vineyards, or head south into San Francisco for a special dinner at Gary Danko, one of San Francisco’s Michelin-star restaurants.

-The Inn Above Tide recently completed an extensive renovation including three new suites (two of which are brand new) and an intimate meeting space located inside the Founder’s Suite.
+The Inn Above Tide recently completed an extensive renovation, including three new suites (two of which are brand new) and an intimate meeting space located inside the Founder’s Suite.
 Every suite at The Inn Above Tide features seaside decks, fireplaces, and soaking tubs.

 The City Lights Suite is adjacent to the Founder’s Suite.
 The two rooms can be connected to create the perfect space for larger groups or families traveling together.
-Guests will enjoy The City Lights Suite’s indoor/outdoor glass fireplace, a luxurious bathroom with a soaking tub and a rainwater shower.
+Guests will enjoy The City Lights Suite’s indoor/outdoor glass fireplace, a luxurious bathroom with a soaking tub, and a rainwater shower.

-All guests at The Inn Above Tide can enjoy the delicious continental breakfast offered each morning in the drawing-room or in the privacy of their own room or suite.
+All guests at The Inn Above Tide can enjoy the delicious continental breakfast offered each morning in the drawing-room or the privacy of their own room or suite.
 Every evening the hotel hosts a wine and cheese reception.
 Guests can use the hotel’s bicycles, enjoy high-speed Internet, and even book a private in-room massage during their stay.
-The hotel staff is eager to recommend places to eat or to assist in booking local trips and activities.
+The hotel staff is eager to recommend places to eat or help in booking local trips and activities.

-Recently my friend, Judy, and I spent a long weekend at The Inn Above Tide.
-Each morning we savored coffee and croissants on our balcony where we sat in the sunshine watching the local seals and sea lions frolic in the water below.
+Recently my friend, Judy and I spent a long weekend at The Inn Above Tide.
+Each morning we savored coffee and croissants on our balcony, where we sat in the sunshine watching the local seals and sea lions frolic in the water below.

 One evening we walked across the street to Copita, a lively neighborhood eatery serving modern Mexican cuisine.
 The dining room and outdoor patio are popular with both the locals and visitors.
 The menu, created by Executive Chef Daniel Tellez and Chef/Co-Owner Joanne Weir, boasts dishes made with local California produce and organic handmade tortillas.
 The restaurant offers over 100 tequilas and mezcals and is open for both lunch and dinner.